Stanislav Sočivica: Late years

 Sočivica's men captured a Turk who had earlier helped one of his brothers to escape, and the brother, in opposition to the chief and the rest of the band, was anxious to return the favour.
 Although the Turk was destined to die, the grateful brother, while Stanko was at prayers, set him free.
 The other hajduks were outraged, and one of his nephews even punched him; the brother then drew a gun and killed him on the spot.
 Sočivica expelled his brother, and after the funeral of his nephew, felt such a humiliation that he decided to retire.

 However, his habits were not so easily changed.
 After a short retirement he suddenly resumed the banditry, plundering on the highway.
 After his many massacres and robberies, he only had a possession of 600 sequins, which he confided to a friend and a cousin, however, both ran off with the money.

 Later, in 1775, Emperor Joseph II, while passing by Grazach, where Sočivica resided, wished to see him.
 Joseph II brought him and interrogated him, and made him repeat the main events of his life, then gave him a considerable sum of money and appointed him the harambaša of the Pandurs.
 He lived at Grazach in 1777, at the time when his biography was first written.
 In 1800, it was not known whether he was dead.

 Family

-Stanko managed to have his wife and son released from captivity in Ottoman Travnik, and had them brought to the Serbian Orthodox Dragović monastery, in Venetian territory, where a monk learnt his son how to read and write.
+Stanko managed to have his wife and son released from captivity in Ottoman Travnik, and had them brought to the Serbian Orthodox Dragović monastery, in Venetian territory, where a monk taught his son how to read and write.